Bachelor of Performing Arts (Stage and Screen)

 • Audition sessions are allocated on a strictly ‘first come, first served’ basis.

-• If you are unable to attend a particular audition session, ACA will do its best to accommodate you. for those auditioning from interstate, auditions can take place online via ZOOM.
+• If you are unable to attend a particular audition session, ACA will do its best to accommodate you.
+For those auditioning from interstate, auditions can be submitted digitally.

-Please allow approximately 4 hours for the audition.
-There are two sessions each day beginning at 9am and 2pm.
+Please allow approximately 4 hours for your audition.

-Callback Workshops are the next stage in the audition process.
+Recalls are the next stage in the audition process.
 You will be contacted if we require you to attend this round of workshops.
 These will include improvisation, body and vocal exercises.
-Please allow up to 5 hours for a Callback Workshop.
+Please allow up to 5 hours for a Recall.

 What you will need for the audition: